deestbie/console-docs/docs/venom/videousageanalytics.md

 * Video usage reports are auto-generated the end of each daily cycle and saved to an HTML Reports page.
 * To view a report select **View Report** in the blue information box on Dashboard, Property, and Collection pages.

-The following example provides an example of an analytics report:
+The following examples illustrate where you can view an analytics report:

  ![Monitoring](analytics_report.jpg "Analytics Report")